You know, I don't believe this, but I do believe it because I saw it.

 Interesting.

-Well, I can see why people will be curious about that.
+Well, I can see why people would be curious about that.

-They were very curious, not have not very happy about it.
+They were very curious, not very happy about it.

 I can imagine.